DHUniWien/tradition_repo/README.md

 >2.
 Import an GraphML file using the id of the user you have created.
 The generated id of the tradition will be returned
 >3.
 Use the custom request by typing in the API call you want (all calls are listed in the documentation)

 **A word about node id's:** when a graph is being imported each node gets from Neo4j a unique id-number.
-In order to use an id in an API call (e.g. reading-id) it is necessary to actually go into the data base and figure it out (see _Neo4j visualization_ in section Database)
+In order to use an id in an API call (e.g. reading-id) it is necessary to explicitly get it from the data base.
+This can be done by using the _getAllReadings_ method (*getallreadings/fromtradition/{traditionId}*) or by actually going into the data base (see _Neo4j visualization_ in section Database)

 ###Database
 ---